mellinoe/veldrid-docs/articles/getting-started/getting-started-part2.md

 ### Pipeline

 Another object we need is a [Pipeline](xref:Veldrid.Pipeline).
 There are two types of Pipelines in Veldrid: graphics and compute.
 In this tutorial, we are going to be creating a graphics Pipeline.
-This is an object which encapsulates all of the necessary graphics state for drawing primitives.
+This is an object which encapsulates all of the necessary graphics state for drawing primitives, like triangle strips.
 One piece of information is the set of shaders that will be used -- we have that already.
 There are several other pieces of information we need.

 ```C#
 GraphicsPipelineDescription pipelineDescription = new GraphicsPipelineDescription();